inter-binsim/inter-binsim/README.md

-An example code of $\delta$CFG.
+An example code of $\Delta$CFG.
 We will release all code when this work is accepted.

 ## GraphEmb